talentlessguy/hyperapp-fullstack-starter/README.md

 - 📦 Bundling with Parcel
 - ⚡ SSR with [tinyhttp](tinyhttp.v1rtl.site/) and [hyperapp-render](https://github.com/kriasoft/hyperapp-render)
 - 🛠️ Development and production modes
+- ✨ ESM on both client and server

 ## Install